Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 • Herbal diuretics: fennel, dill, viburnum, bearberry, horsetail and others.

-Diagnostics and treatment of hypervolemia
+Diagnosis and treatment of hypervolemia

-The frequency of this defect ranges from 5 to 34%, more often in females (2-4: 1).
+The frequency of this defect ranges from 5 to 34%, more often in females (2-4:1).

 As a rule, PDA is combined with other congenital heart defects - coarctation of the aorta, VSD.

-With ductus-dependent heart defects (TMA, extreme form of Fallot's tetrad, critical stenosis of the aorta and pulmonary artery, break of the aortic arch, left ventricular hypoplasia syndrome), this cardiac anomaly is vital.
+For ductus-dependent heart defects (TMA, extreme form of tetralogy of Fallot, critical aortic stenosis and pulmonary artery, interruption of the aortic arch, left ventricular hypoplasia syndrome) this cardiac anomaly is vital.

 Hemodynamics.

 The short and wide ductus arteriosus is accompanied by a significant discharge of blood from the aorta into the pulmonary artery.
 Such ducts are not capable of obliteration.
-The additional volume of blood discharged from the aorta into the pulmonary artery will lead to the development of diastolic overload and dilatation of the left heart, especially the left atrium, hypervolemia in the lungs with the formation of pulmonary hypertension.
+The additional volume of blood discharged from the aorta into the pulmonary artery will lead to the development of diastolic overload and dilatation of the left parts of the heart, especially the left atrium, hypervolemia in the lungs with the formation pulmonary hypertension.

 Clinical picture will depend on the size of the duct.

-Echocardiography allows you to determine indirect signs of the presence of a PDA and visualize it directly, measure the size of the duct, and determine the degree of pulmonary hypertension.
+EchoCG allows you to determine indirect signs of the presence of a PDA and visualize it directly, measure the size of the duct, and determine the degree of pulmonary hypertension.

 Ventricular septal defect